QuTech-Delft/imsep/docs/code-quality/basic-testing.md

 discussed on this page:

 1. Unit testing, the smallest scope, usually a single function.
 External components can be mocked.
-2. Integration testing, could scope different components, like multiple functions and/or classes.
+2. Integration testing, could span different components, like multiple functions and/or classes.
 3. System testing, spans the entire application.
 Aims to check if the user requirements are met.

-Various other types of testing exist, but these are beyond the scope of this workshop.
+Other types of testing exist, but these are beyond the scope of this workshop.

 ## Further reading